How do I apply to the Summer Residential Governor’s School for Mathematics, Science, and Technology?

-The Virginia Department of Education recommends that local school districts set their deadlines for student applications in early January 2016.
-The 2016 deadlines for applications from local schools to be received at the Department of Education in Richmond is February 25, 2016.
-Nominees to attend a 2016 Summer Governor’s School will be notified of their status by April 14, 2016.
+The Virginia Department of Education recommends that local school districts set their deadlines for student applications in early January 2017.
+The 2017 deadline for applications from local schools to be received at the Department of Education in Richmond is February 28, 2017.
+Nominees to attend a 2017 Summer Governor’s School will be notified of their status by April 14, 2017.

 When will I receive information on the Summer Residential Governor’s School for Mathematics, Science, and Technology?

 An information packet, which includes forms that must be signed and returned to us by early June, will be made live on the Forms page of the Lynchburg College Governor’s School website (http://www.lynchburg.edu/academics/governors-school/forms/) and will simultaneously be emailed to each accepted student in early to mid-May.

 When is check-in?
 How do I complete the check-in process?